 When should airway clearance start?

-A specialist CF physiotherapist should assess all newly diagnosed people with CF and advise when and how they should start doing airway clearance.
-This may not start immediately for babies with no symptoms, and exercise/activity may play a greater role.
+A CF physiotherapist should assess all newly diagnosed people with CF and advise when and how they should start doing airway clearance.
+This may not be immediately in screened infants with no symptoms, and exercise/activity may play a greater role.
 At all ages, the advice will be based on an individual assessment.

 Who will do my airway clearance?

 The families of babies with CF will be taught how to do airway clearance with their child.
-As you grow older with CF, your physiotherapist will aim to find a technique that you can carry out independently, so that you do not have to rely on someone else to help.
+As you grow older with CF, your physiotherapist will aim to find a technique that you can carry out on your own, so that you do not have to rely on someone else to help.

 Breathing exercises can be introduced from the age of two to three as a game.
 Older children can start doing airway clearance themselves with supervision.
 Most teenagers and adults become completely independent, and only need help if they have increased mucus.